njager/E10a-Blender/README.md

 # E10a-Blender
 This exercise will give you an opportunity to get some experience using Blender (in advance of the requirements for Project 09).

+Created man and monster as designated by videos

 As usual, Fork and Clone this repository.

 The first step will be to download and install Blender 2.82a from [https://www.blender.org](https://www.blender.org).